-This management's discussion and analysis ("MD&A") for CloudMD Software & Services Inc (formerly, Premier Health Group Inc.). (the "Company") is dated as of May 11, 2020 and should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2019, and the related notes thereto.
-The consolidated financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Standards Board ("IASB").
+This management's discussion and analysis ("MD&A") for CloudMD Software & Services Inc (formerly, Premier Health Group Inc.). ("CloudMD" or the "Company") is dated as of June 1, 2020 and should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements for the three-month period ended March 31, 2020, and the related notes thereto.
+The condensed consolidated interim financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Standards Board ("IASB").
 All dollar amounts are in Canadian dollars, unless otherwise indicated.